5-minute read

-As a freelancer, finding work will be a top priority.
-There’s a host of websites you can use, but they don’t always pay well and the quality of work on offer can be low.
+As a freelancer, finding work will be a top priority and there are lots of websites you can use.
+Some don’t pay brilliantly and the quality of work on offer can be low.
+Others provide brilliant opportunities to connect with clients all over the world for exciting, well-paid projects.

 Read our guide for more information on how to navigate freelance websites and the best places to showcase your specialist skills.